CryptozombiesHQ/cryptozombie-lessons/functions2.md

 ```
 uint[] numbers;

-function private _addToArray(uint _number) {
+function _addToArray(uint _number) private {
   numbers.push(_number) {
 }
 ```

 This means only other functions within our contract will be able to call this function and add to the `numbers` array.

-As you can see, we use the keyword `private` before the function name.
+As you can see, we use the keyword `private` after the function name.
 And as with function parameters, it's convention to start private function names with an underscore (`_`).

 # Put it to the test

-Our contract's `createZombie()` function is currently public by default — this means anyone could call it and create a new Zombie in our contract!
+Our contract's `createZombie` function is currently public by default — this means anyone could call it and create a new Zombie in our contract!
 Let's make it private.

-1. Modify `createZombie()` so it's a private function.
+1. Modify `createZombie` so it's a private function.
 Don't forget the naming convention!